jpdery/moobile-core-doc/Source/Classes/Dialog/Alert.md

 ### contentElement {#contentElement}

-The element that contains the alert's message.
+The element that contains this alert's message.

 #### Type: